sn0wm1x/thinkbook-14-g6plus-ahp/README.md

 ### [Impulse](/impulse/)

-Extracted in the same way as [shuhaowu/linux-thinkpad-speaker-improvements](https://github.com/shuhaowu/linux-thinkpad-speaker-improvements), not guaranteed and not tested.
+Obtained in the same way as [shuhaowu/linux-thinkpad-speaker-improvements](https://github.com/shuhaowu/linux-thinkpad-speaker-improvements), no warranty and not tested.

 ## Flakes